 The Amateur Service primarily facilitates the hobby radio communications, is for technical experimentation and operates on specified frequency bands.
 Various transmission methods are used for voice, Morse code, picture, text and data.

-To transmit, radio amateurs need qualifications, with a competency based system of assessments and certificates of proficiency issued by the WIA (see below), and an ACMA licence.
+To transmit, radio amateurs need qualifications, with a competency based system of assessments and certificates of proficiency issued by the Australian Maritime College (AMC), and an ACMA licence.

 By international treaty obligations for the Amateur Service, the ACMA licence is to: